Montreal’s Best Poutines: Where to eat an amazing poutine

 The origins of poutine are controversial.
-What we do know is that this traditional Quebec dish first appeared in the late 1950s in central Quebec (where coincidentally, many Quebec cheese producers specializing in cheddar cheese curds are located).
+What is certain is that the traditional Quebec dish first appeared in the late 1950s in central Quebec (where many Quebec cheesemakers specialized in cheddar curds).

 Here are Montreal’s best poutines: